WIPACrepo/file_catalog/README.md

   **Result Codes**

+  * 200: Replica has been added.
+Response contains link to file resource
   * 201: Response contains link to newly created file resource
   * 409: Conflict (if the file already exists); includes link to existing file
   * 429: Too many requests (if server is being hammered)